Aguanilé: Music and lyrics

 "Aguanilé" was written and produced by Colón and Lavoe.
 The song is about a man who longs for a Latin public attention and wants to know how she feels about him.
 The song opens with a trombone and piano riff, which is immediately followed congas and timbales followed by the voice of Lavoe.
 It fuses the sound of contemporary Boogaloo and incorporates Latin percussion instruments the timbales, congas, maracas, trombones and the trumpet.

 Marc Anthony version

-Puerto Rican-American singer-songwriter Marc Anthony recorded a cover version of the song for his soundtrack album El Cantante in 2007.
+American singer-songwriter Marc Anthony recorded a cover version of the song for his soundtrack album El Cantante in 2007.
 Anthony bought six hundred records to listen and select the songs that would be included on the album, the first of other cover albums that he will be releasing under this concept.
 Anthony recorded "Mi Gente", "El Día de Mi Suerte" and "Qué Lío", written by Colón, Lavoe and Joe Cuba, since the songs were "related to his taste in music and who he was".